goombalab/goombalab.github.io/_posts/2025-07-01-tradeoffs.md

 This is why I do think that attention is indispensable for data like tokenized language, which has largely been processed to a degree of meaning.<d-footnote>Many people will nitpick about whether BPE tokens represent any meaning.
 For sure they don't -- which is again a major reason I think tokenization needs to go.
 But to some approximation they do tend to find important repeated subwords like prefixes; and moreover there are a lot of hacks built-in, such as first segmenting on whitespace so that tokens can't cross word boundaries (which is very important to its performance -- another indicator of just how broken tokenization is).
 So in practice, LLM vocabularies tend to contain lots of actual words, which could be considered "meaningful".</d-footnote>

 On the other hand, when the data is generally not meaningful (in the sense of requiring a model to pay attention to individual units), such as character-level language or DNA<d-footnote>I'm aware that sometimes you do need to pay attention to individual characters or base pairs, and that understanding the interactions of single base pairs is actually a big problem for machine learning on DNA.
 This heuristic is a deliberate oversimplification that I still think is generally useful.</d-footnote>, Transformers don't work well, and other models like SSMs hold a clear edge.
-SSMs in particular may be particularly suited for these because when data appears at resolutions that are too high to be useful, what the model needs to do is **compress the data into more meaningful abstractions**.
+SSMs in particular, with their compressed states, may be particularly suited for these because when data appears at resolutions that are too high to be useful, what the model needs to do is **compress the data into more meaningful abstractions**.

-{% include figure.liquid loading="eager" path="assets/img/2025-07-09-tradeoffs/applications.png" caption="Mamba applications in the first 6 months after its release." %}
+{% include figure.liquid loading="eager" path="assets/img/2025-07-08-tradeoffs/applications.png" caption="Mamba applications in the first 6 months after its release." %}

 The above figure, which was helpfully sent to me by the hosts of [The Cognitive Revolution](https://www.cognitiverevolution.ai/) podcast, shows the breakdown of where Mamba was actually used after being published.
-Despite being motivated by and focusing on language modeling in the paper, the majority of its applications were actually in other modalities!<d-footnote>I don't work in computer vision, and part of me is unsure how much of Mamba's popularity there is just trend following 😜 but I've been told, at least, that SSMs work pretty well!</d-footnote><d-footnote>Without giving away too much, I can also say that they are certainly [very powerful for audio](cartesia.ai) if used correctly.</d-footnote>
+Despite being motivated by and focusing on language modeling in the paper, the majority of its applications were actually in other modalities!<d-footnote>I don't work in computer vision, and part of me is unsure how much of Mamba's popularity there is just trend following 😜 but I've been told, at least, that SSMs work pretty well!</d-footnote><d-footnote>Without giving away too much, I can also say that they are certainly <a href="https://cartesia.ai">very powerful for audio</a> if understood well and used correctly.</d-footnote>
 I think this is probably related to the above explanation: it's very hard to find good "tokenizers" that provide meaning in data like time series, audio, and vision.
 And models that naturally compress, like SSMs, may have an advantage in inductive bias over Transformers.